sanjayapandey/software-tool/README.md

-# Software Requirement Tool
+# Software Requirement Engineering Tool
-The software requirement tool allows to create non-functional requirements, functional requirements and system constraint.
-It utilizes quality attribute scenarios(templates) to create non-functional requirements.
-For the functional requirements, it utilizing the template which was originally proposed by Carnegie Mellon Software Engineering Institute (SEI).
-User can link non-functional requirement with functional requirement and also functional to functional requirement, which creates a tree structure of requirements with hierarchy.
-System constraint consists of software, hardware and network requirement for that project.
-The tool provides feature to list the project, search project and print the whole project.
+The software requirement tool use to manage project requirements, estimate the cost of the project using function point method and generation of test cases.

+## Technology Used
+**Programming Languages**: Java, JSP/Servlets, JavaScript, jQuery, HTML, CSS

+**Frameworks**: Spring MVC, Hibernate/JPA,Maven

+**Databases**: MySql

+**Web Server**: Tomcat

+**Tools**: Git/GitHub, Eclipse

+Details about the project is described on [Wiki](https://github.com/sanjayapandey/software-tool/wiki)